RVEngine5/Vbs3EmanePlugin/README.md

 When the CNR-side client receives a PDU, it sends it to the bridge server.
 The bridge server will receive the packet on an out-facing network interface.

-On each node in the XCN, an emane-side client connects to the in-facing network interface from the bridge server.
+On each node in the XCN, an EMANE-side client connects to the in-facing network interface from the bridge server.
-This allows the the bridge to send data into the XCN/emane simulation.
+This allows the the bridge to send data into the XCN/EMANE simulation.

-The emane-side clients then do a unicast of packets to each node.
+The EMANE-side clients then do a unicast of packets to each node.
-As the other emane-side clients recieve data from within emane, they will send data back out from emane though the bridge-server to their own respective in-facing network interface to a paird CNR-side client.
+As the other EMANE-side clients recieve data from within EMANE, they will send data back out from EMANE though the bridge-server to their own respective in-facing network interface to a paird CNR-side client.

 At run-time, the IP addresses of the CNR-side clients must be known.